mitcreos/indicators-web/content/home/welcome.md

 <br>

-There is increasing evidence that scholarly processes have bias and create barriers to inclusion -- more openness in scholarly communication is needed**.
-This project produces standardized indicators of who participates in open science and scholarly communications over time.** It is lead by [The Center for Research in Equitable and Open Scholarship](https://libraries.mit.edu/creos/), and funded by *the Institute for Museum and Library Services* (grant #LG-250130-OLS-21)
+**This project produces standardized indicators of who participates in open science and scholarly communications over time.** It is lead by [The Center for Research in Equitable and Open Scholarship](https://libraries.mit.edu/creos/), and funded by the *Institute for Museum and Library Services* (grant #LG-250130-OLS-21)